JuliaHEP/UnROOT.jl/paper/paper.md

 ```

 As seen in the above example, the entries in the columns are multi-dimensional
 and jagged.
-The `LazyTree` object acts as a table that suports sequential
+The `LazyTree` object acts as a table that supports sequential
 or parallel iteration, selections, and filtering based on ranges or masks, and
 operations on whole columns: